Private Pregnancy Care - Costs

 Do you have private health insurance?

-If so is obstetrics covered at the date of your delivery?
+If so ae you covered for obstetrics (pregnancy) at the date of your delivery?

 Does the level of your cover include 'gapcover'?